H needs to be a HCB Hamiltonian

 The three HCB-Groups are then sampled by appending their diagonalizing circuits to the original circuit, before sending it to the backend.

-The following steps instruct how to use the HCB grouping:
+The following steps instruct how to create the SPA ansatz and the HCB Hamiltonian and how to use the HCB grouping:

 mol